Emmanuel Boakye

 Emmanuel Kwame "Ymma" Agyeman Boakye (born 25 March 1985) is a Ghanaian-Dutch former professional footballer.

-Boakye played for Dutch clubs Sparta Rotterdam, Heracles Almelo and Ajax, Slovenian side ND Mura 05, Åtvidabergs FF in Sweden and most recently the Ghanaian team Asante Kotoko.
+Boakye played for Dutch clubs Sparta Rotterdam, Heracles Almelo and AFC Ajax, Slovenian side ND Mura 05, Åtvidabergs FF in Sweden and most recently the Ghanaian team Kumasi Asante Kotoko coaching and management.

 Club career

 A strong, confident and aggressive attacking right wingback, with much speed and skill, Boakye moved to the Netherlands in 1993, and played for amateur side Zuidvogels (from the town of Huizen) as a child and moved to FC Utrecht youth as a teenager.
 Ajax scouts discovered him in 2000.
 The defender, who can play as a right fullback but also in the center of defense, joined the Ajax B1 youth team in 2000.

-Ajax
+AFC Ajax

 Boakye was first added to the Ajax-1 squad in the fall of 2005 by head-coach Danny Blind, as many Ajax defenders were injured or suspended at the time.
 The youngster made his first team début on 24 September 2005 in the Eredivisie home game against Roda JC.
 In total, Emmanuel Boakye had six appearances for Ajax in the Eredivisie, plus another four in the post-season Eredivisie play-offs and one in the Dutch Cup competition.

 Ajax offered the player a contract renewal in April 2006, and the Ghanaian started the new season with the first squad, but at the end of the pre-season campaign Ajax and the player agreed that a transfer on loan would be best for his development.
 Boakye was soon linked with two Eredivisie outfits.
 When Sparta Rotterdam lost interest the choice for Heracles Almelo was easily made.